danieldkim/active-columns/README.md

 Currently, consistency levels for all cassandra requests are hard-coded as ONE.
 Should be able to configure the consistency level for each operation for each kind of object in a column family.

-### Callbacks

-Since Cassandra data models tend to be highly denormalized, with cached copies of data stored in various places, and since "indices" are decoupled from the data they are indexing and must be updated manually when the source data changes, <code>after\_save</code> and <code>after\_destroy</code> callbacks are a must and will be implemented soon.

 ### Associations